 A Jefferson Parish judge on Monday (Jan.
 7) sentenced Corey Woods to three life sentences, for his convictions of killing three people as they sat in a car two years ago.
 His victims included a 16-year-old girl, whom he shot in the back of her head as she tried to escape the gunfire.

 Woods, 33, of Metairie, was convicted as charged in November of three counts of second-degree murder and of being a convicted felon in possession of a firearm, in connection with the Jan.
 17, 2017 triple-homicide in the 1400 block of South Laurel Street.

-A Jefferson Parish jury found that Woods killed Malcolm Wallace, 25, of Metairie, and then shot Wallace’s girlfriend Daneka Lott, 24, of Kenner; and Wallace’s teenage sister Monica Bates, of Metairie, because they were witnesses, according to trial evidence.
+A Jefferson Parish jury found that Woods killed Malcolm Wallace, 25, of Metairie, and then shot Wallace’s girlfriend Daneka Lott, 24, of Kenner; and Wallace’s teenage sister, because they were witnesses, according to trial evidence.

 After denying a defense post-verdict motion for an acquittal and hearing impact testimony from two of the victims’ family members, 24th Judicial District Judge Donnie Rowan sentenced Woods to three life sentences and 20 years for the firearm offense.
 He ran the sentences concurrently.

 Judge Rowan separately resentenced Woods to a total of 50 years in prison for his February 2018 convictions of three counts of distribution of heroin.
 Those crimes occurred in January 2017, the same month during which Woods committed the three murders.

 Judge Rowan ran the 50-year sentence consecutively to the life sentences given in the triple-homicide case.

 Assistant District Attorneys Doug Freese and Lynn Schiffman prosecuted the murder case.